Ifycode-experiments/styles/README.md

-# scss-helper-library
+# styles-library

-Contribute to the scss-helper-library.
+Contribute to the styles-library.
 This is meant to replace [less-css-helper-library](https://github.com/code-collabo/less-css-helper-library).
 Still in development.
 We want the repo/project to contain SCSS and LESS and also be production suitable.
-You could also help with [documentation](https://code-collabo.gitbook.io/scss-helper-library/).
+You could also help with [documentation](https://code-collabo.gitbook.io/styles-library/).

 #### Start development server
 ````